Even if you’ve heard about the 3.27 billion email and password combinations made public in 2020, you may not have heard the worst of it.

 There’s no denying how hard it can be to remember 12 to 15 pieces of information in length.
 After all, our telephone numbers are only seven digits long by design–which happens to be the length of any sequence of numbers we humans can easily recall.

 While we each have responsibility for implementing password best practices, the COMB attacks show us that personal password protection isn’t enough.
-Cloud service providers (CSP) are also responsible for protecting the data entrusted to them.
+Cloud providers are also responsible for protecting the data entrusted to them.
 Backblaze uses a sophisticated security approach to protect access.